 Castellfollit de la Roca.
 It seemed to be a mirage, something so strange that it verged on the farcical.
 People are born atop this wall, spend their wholes and die here.
 There was a path in the valley below the steep cliff, with wooden bridges over babbling brooks and luscious meadows drenched by the new rain.
 I began to laugh as the storm picked up its place, utterly free in this moment of divergence from reality.

 La Garottxa volcanic region is covered in walking trails around an amazing series of around 40 inactive volcanoes.
 This fertile swath land is dotted with ancient wonder towns such as Besalú, Olot and Santa Pau which are all famous for their food and atmosphere.
 You could probably take a whole week exploring the volcanic region alone if you wanted to.
-Unfortunately I only had a few hours before it was time to head to Girona, and those hours were spent beneath the mist and driving rain so walking these trails was out of the question.
+Unfortunately, I only had a few hours before it was time to head to Girona, and those hours were spent beneath the mist and driving rain so walking these trails was out of the question.

-Of everything in the entire trip it was these volcanoes I’d looked forward to the most.
+Of everything in the entire trip it was these volcanoes, I’d looked forward to the most.

 Amongst the soggy grounds and the grey, wasted skies, I found an opportunity.
-A right hand turn took me on a counterintuitive route towards Santa Pau.
+A right-hand turn took me on a counterintuitive route towards Santa Pau.
 It was in this small medieval town that the desire for independence came into its starkest contrast.

 Through the twisted Catalan streets, past the grime and the slime etched across old walls.
 Big, fat, sordid dew drops slammed against the hood of my bright red car.
 I saw horses through the splatter.
 Standing there, persevering.
 Looking out towards nothing in particular.
 At least nothing that I could see.
 It was hours before I found my way back towards the road.
 Dry from the safety and close cloistered comfort of the car.
 I didn’t see any of the volcanoes, But I saw something else instead.

 Airbags: BOOM!
 Rear Windows: CRASH!
 I came out of the car shell shocked, dazed and utterly confused.
-People were gasping and running over towards me with rapid fire Catalan and Spanish inquisitions on their lips.
+People were gasping and running over towards me with rapid-fire Catalan and Spanish inquisitions on their lips.
 I looked at the wrecked car, horrified.
 What on Earth had I just done?
 A girl around my age named Julia came to the rescue.
 “Are you ok?
 What happened?”

 “I don’t know.
 What happened?”
 I answered, like an idiot.
 She told me it was going to be ok and that she would help.
 And she did help.
 More than you could ever imagine.
 We stood there for three hours while the situation sorted itself out.
 I had crashed into a small, fat bollard on the side of a narrow road I don’t think I was supposed to be driving down.
 I was probably going all of 15 km/h but the SMART car’s diminutive size means that it comes equipped with very protective safety features.
 Even a small impact sets off the airbags and punches the windows away from the driver.
 Which, theoretically, I was very thankful for.

 And then the rain came worse than it had during the entire trip.
 My car had crashed in just about the most terrible place possible for city traffic, and it stood there in the narrow valve of a street corridor, clogging up Girona like an overstrained toilet.
-Julia stayed by my side for the entire three hour debacle, communicating with the police on my behalf and waiting with me, until at long last transportation arrived to the Girona airport so that I could pick up my replacement vehicle.
+Julia stayed by my side for the entire three-hour debacle, communicating with the police on my behalf and waiting with me, until at long last transportation arrived at the Girona airport so that I could pick up my replacement vehicle.

 Thank god for that comprehensive insurance option.
 Didn’t have to pay a cent.